techcodedu/firsthandtocss/activity2.md

 # **Activity 2: Designing a Finance Page**

 ## **Objective**

-Introduce beginners to advanced semantic HTML elements and CSS properties through the design of a simple finance-themed webpage.
+Enhance beginners' knowledge of semantic HTML elements and CSS properties by designing a basic finance-themed webpage.

 ## **Prerequisites**